xero/lvthn/docs/AUDIT.md

 ```
 This leaks the number of carry propagations in the counter, which correlates with the counter value.
 For CTR-mode stream ciphers this is a minor concern (counter value is not secret), but it is worth noting.

 **JavaScript engine caveat:** JavaScript's `|`, `&`, `^`, `~` operate on 32-bit signed integers; on modern V8/SpiderMonkey, these map to CPU integer instructions.
 However, the JS spec does not guarantee constant-time execution — JIT optimization or branch prediction could theoretically introduce timing variations.
-For a TypeScript/browser library this is an inherent limitation, not a mipher-specific bug.
+For a TypeScript/browser library this is an inherent limitation, not a leviathan-specific bug.

 ### Known Cryptanalytic Attacks